thisconnect/imagemin-tests/readme.md

 compressions on the same set on images and compare their output.
 Plugins default options should be in place, but commented out.

-It might help to decide which plugin fits to you.
+It might help to decide which plugin fits best to you.

 ## install